 When you first sign in, SteamyForge opens in Guided View — a step-by-step card system that takes you from choosing your trope to downloading your finished manuscript.
 Each card is one step.
 You can't get lost.

-You move through these steps one at a time.
+You can also move through these steps one at a time for more control.
 At any point, you can go back to a previous step to make changes.
 The flow remembers where you are.

 The first three cards in the guided flow ask you to pick one option from each category.
 Think of them as the DNA of your book — they determine the story structure, the world, and the intimacy level.